 So what kit do you really need to create the best home theater setup on your street?

-Making a decision can be tricky, which is why we've put together this handy list of the best gadgets in every category; though be sure to check out our dedicated guides to the best TVs, soundbars, Dolby Atmos speakers, and 4K Blu-ray players if you want to do a little more research.
+Making a decision can be tricky, which is why we've put together this handy list of the best gadgets in every category; though be sure to check out our dedicated guides to the best TVs, soundbars, Dolby Atmos speakers, surround sound systems, Bluetooth speakers, and 4K Blu-ray players if you want to do a little more research.

 Prefer a true surround sound setup to a soundbar?
 French specialist Focal has produced a Dolby Atmos sound system that could win over the most reluctant technophobe.